 When a cancer prognosis is uncertain, we may recommend applying for benefits, as you can always withdraw the application.
 The wait for a decision is extremely lengthy, therefore, it is advisable to begin the process sooner rather than later if you believe your treatment and recovery may extend past the 12-month timeline.

-Social Security has a new program for “compassionate allowances.”
-This is meant to fast-track claims for people with certain diagnoses.
-One example is Stage 4 ovarian cancer, and it also includes many stage four cancers.
-Generally, if a cancer is inoperable and not likely to respond to chemotherapy, radiation or other treatments, the claim will be granted.
+Social Security recently added a “compassionate allowance” program which is meant to fast-track claims process for anyone who receives certain diagnoses.
+These include most stage-four cancers.
+Generally, if a cancer is inoperable and not likely to respond to radiation, chemotherapy, or other standard treatments, the claim will be granted.

 Blue Book Cancer Listing

 Once you apply for disability benefits with the SSA, the person who reviews your claim will refer to the Blue Book listing for cancer, included under Section 13.00.
 With proper documentation, proving your condition meets the guidelines set forth by the SSA, you should have no problem qualifying for Social Security Disability benefits.
 However, if you do not have enough documentation to satisfy the SSA’s requirements, you may need to follow through with the disability appeals process to obtain the benefits you are entitled to.